 Stage 2 – Current reality

-The second step towards change is understanding where you currently are.
+The stage of Intentional Change Theory is understanding where you currently are.

 To understand what needs to change you need to have an honest picture of your starting position.
 Self-opinion is seldom accurate, so external feedback on weaknesses and strengths is required to form an honest view of your current state.